Phase variation

 Salmonella use this technique to switch between different types of the protein flagellin.
 As a result, flagella with different structures are assembled.
-Once an adaptive response has been mounted against one type of flagellin, or if a previous encounter has left the adaptive immune system ready to deal with one type of flagellin, switching types renders previously high affinity antibodies, TCRs, and BCRs ineffective against the flagella.
+Once an adaptive response has been mounted against one type of flagellin, or if a previous encounter has left the adaptive immune system ready to deal with one type of flagellin, switching types renders previously high-affinity antibodies, T-cell receptors, and B-cell receptors ineffective against the flagella.

 Site-specific recombination

 Site-specific recombinations are usually short and occur at a single target site within the recombining sequence.
 For this to occur there are typically one or more cofactors (to name a few: DNA-binding proteins and the presence or absence of DNA binding sites) and a site-specific recombinase.
 There is a change in orientation of the DNA that will affect gene expression or the structure of the gene product.
 This is done by changing the spatial arrangement of the promoter or the regulatory elements.